What is Phlebitis and How is it Treated?

 If you notice any of these symptoms, along with other symptoms of vein disease like varicose veins, the expert vein specialists at USA Vein Clinics can provide an accurate diagnosis and personalized treatment recommendations.
 Our treatment options can relieve your pain and get you back to your daily activities without a long recovery time.

-Phlebitis Diagnosis and Treatment
+Diagnosis and Treatment of Phlebitis

 If you have symptoms of phlebitis, your doctor will conduct a thorough physical examination.
 However, a vascular ultrasound is needed to confirm a phlebitis diagnosis and determine which veins are being affected by the blood clot.
 Ultrasound testing is crucial because, according to a 2021 study, 23% of patients with phlebitis also had DVT.